-Submarine Cable Networks
+• Submarine Cable Networks

 Singtel Singapore's international submarine cable network provides connections from Singapore to more than 100 countries.
 It is a major investor in many of the world's submarine cable systems, such as South-East Asia - Middle East - Western Europe 3 Cable Network, South-East Asia - Middle East - Western Europe 4 Cable Network, South-East Asia - Middle East-Western Europe 5 ("SEA-ME-WE 5") Cable Network, Asia-Pacific Cable Network 2, Japan-US Cable Network, Southern Cross Cable Network, Unity Cable Network, South-East Asia Japan Cable Network ("SJC") and Faster Cable Network.
-Faster Cable Network was commissioned on 30 June 2016.
-The SEA-ME-WE 5 Cable Network was commissioned on 13 December 2016.
-The SJC is interconnected seamlessly with the Unity Cable Network and Faster Cable Network and is designed to deliver the lowest latency connectivity between Asia and the U.S.

-In April 2017, Singtel announced that it had entered into a consortium agreement to co-build a new international submarine cable system named INDIGO.
-The INDIGO cable system will span approximately 9,000 kilometres and connect Singapore and Perth, and onwards to Sydney.
-The construction of the INDIGO cable system is expected to be completed by mid-2019.
+In April 2017, Singtel announced that it had entered into a consortium agreement to co-build a new international submarine cable system named INDIGO ("INDIGO") spanning approximately 9,200 kilometres and connecting Singapore, Perth and Sydney.
+On 30 May 2019, Singtel and the rest of the consortium members jointly announced that INDIGO was completed on schedule and is ready to be deployed by consortium members.